aanon4/HomeKit/README.md

 This stack runs on the Nordic BLE nRF51 series of chips.
 The projects compiles using the "standard" Eclipse/GCC toolchain setup.

+# NOTE

+**This code hasn't been updated in a long time, and it's been drawn to my attention that Apple's newer BLE spec for HomeKit is vastly different to this version.**

 # Code

 The code provides all the services required to pair iOS with a BLE device and to operate that device once paired.
 It